 As you tackle one room in your house, move on to the next.
 You will notice as you get started that a lot of these recipes call for similar ingredients, so pretty soon, you will have everything you need to whip up the next recipe.

-I hope these tips on how to reduce toxins in your home are helpful, and you can start living a cleaner lifestyle!
+I hope these tips on how to reduce toxins in your home are helpful, and that you can start living a cleaner lifestyle!